Whether you attend an IP law conference or whether you have a stop-over on your way to your holiday destination, there is much to do in Singapore.

 Please note that you should already have installed a Virtual Private Network (VPN) software on all your wireless devices, such as smartphones and laptops.
 An introduction on how to do that is found here https://ip-lawyer-tools.com/the-one-good-thing-that-gdpr-brought-to-me-a-virtual-private-network-vpn-software-for-my-smartphone-and-for-my-laptop/

-- tap water is safe for drinking, anywhere
+- tap water is safe for drinking or brushing your teeth, anywhere

 - smoke in the yellow box, or at least 5 meters away from any building entrance door